Coping with distress after a tragic event

 - Be of service.
 Find ways to help others in your community or those who have been affected by the event.

 - For people who have recently lost family or friends of their own, grieving is often a long process.
-Witnessing another tragic event such as the Sandy Hook school shooting may intensify those feelings of grief.
+Witnessing another tragic event such as the Sparks Middle School shooting may intensify those feelings of grief.

 When to seek help